MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Classes.md

 ----- -----

 Exception setting "Brand": "The argument is null or empty.
-Provide an argument that is not null or empty, and then try the command again."
+Provide an argument that isn't null or empty, and then try the command again."
 At C:\tmp\Untitled-5.ps1:11 char:1
 + $dev.Brand = ""
 + ~~~~~~~~~~~~~~~